f-osss/Discordn-t-Chat-System/README.md

 ### A multi-threaded web server that serves dynamic content.
 Specifically a website that uses Javascript to populate and post to “Discordn’t”.
 ### How to start the chat server

-To start the chat server, you run the following command into the terminal
+To start the chat server, you run the following command into the terminal (Linux, macOS, or WSL recommended):

 ```
 python3 server.py